ifremer-bioinformatics/celia/README.md

 - Generate HTML report

 ## License and Credits
-MAEVA is released under the GNU Affero General Public License, Version 3.0.
+CELIA is released under the GNU Affero General Public License, Version 3.0.
 AGPL

 It is developped by Alexandre Cormier, bioinformatics engineer at the bioinformatics service of IFREMER (SeBiMER).